Last Updated on

 Identify basic spelling and grammar mistakes

 At its core, Grammarly checks for grammar and spelling mistakes.
-This feature isn’t Grammarly’s selling point, but it’s still useful.
+This feature isn’t Grammarly’s selling point but is still useful.
 Although, if I’m being honest, most computers have spelling and grammar checkers baked into their software, and this feature alone isn’t enough to make Grammarly stand out.

 However, basic spell checkers only look for spelling and can’t identify instances where you may have used the wrong word.